liveview-native/liveview-client-jetpack/README.md

 end
 ```

-Then add the `Jepack` plugin to your list of LiveView Native plugins:
+Then add the `Jetpack` plugin to your list of LiveView Native plugins:

 ```elixir
 config :live_view_native, plugins: [